MdFakrulIslamTaraque/CPU_temperature_monitoring_script/README.md

     ```bash
     * * * * * /path/to/cpu_temp.sh >> /path/to/cron.log 2>&1
     ```
-    Replace /path/to/cpu_temp.sh with the actual path to the script file.
+    Replace /path/to/cpu_temp.sh with the actual path to the script file and also replace the path of cron.log file where the error logs from cron will be added in append mode.
 4. Save and exit the cron file.

 ## Checking Cron Logs